-A vital component of our transportation network is transportation demand management, such as high occupancy vehicle use, teleworking, safe pedestrian and bicyclist movement; and user-friendly access to transit.
+A vital component of our transportation network is transportation demand management, such as high occupancy vehicle use; teleworking; safe pedestrian and bicyclist movement; and user-friendly access to transit.
 The Authority supports these efforts to help mitigate roadway congestion and provide benefits to employers and employees.
-(Reaffirms Previous Position)
+(Reaffirms previous position)

-FEDERAL LEGISLATIVE PROGRAM
+B. FEDERAL LEGISLATIVE PROGRAM